Why Pet Insurance?

 • Elective or cosmetic procedures: Tail docking, ear cropping, and other non-medically necessary procedures

-What Does Spot Pet Insurance Cover?
+What Can Spot Pet Insurance Help Cover?

 Spot Pet Insurance plans offer accident and illness coverage that can help cover a wide range of eligible veterinary expenses, including: